Going Digital: Understanding Merchant Services Providers

 How Does a Merchant Services Provider Work?

-As the go-between for a business and a bank, the merchant services provider is responsible for facilitating payment transactions.
-While a lot goes on behind the scenes when a customer makes an electronic payment, the process itself typically lasts a few seconds.
+As the go-between for a business and a bank, the merchant services provider facilitates payment transactions.
+While a lot goes on behind the scenes when a customer makes an electronic payment, the process itself typically lasts just a few seconds.
 A merchant services provider goes to work once a customer provides payment information:

-2. The acquiring bank passes on the payment details to the issuing bank to get authentication and approval.
-The issuing bank can either approve or deny the payment.
+- The acquiring bank passes on the payment details to the issuing bank to get authentication and approval.

-3. The approval or denial gets sent to the acquiring bank, which then sends the information to the MSP.
+- The approval or denial gets sent to the acquiring bank, which sends the information to the MSP.

 Merchant Services Pricing